ManhTrinhNguyen/Kubernetes-Practice/Create-HelmChart-Microservices/README.md

   - **value.yaml**
     - This is a place where the acutal value are set will be then substitued in the template file

+**Overview**

+  - Step 1 : I create Helmchart for all Microservices and Redis
+    - Redis have to be separate bcs Redis has different configuration

+  - Step 2 : Cofigure Deployment and Service in those Helm Chart

+  - Step 3 : Set Values for those Deployment and Serivce .
+Also for Redis

+  - Step 4 : Validate Template File

+    -- Using: `helm template -f <value-file> <name-of-helm-chart>` | Give me nice preview from all the values sources

+    -- Another the way to Validate values yamle file : `helm lint <value-file> <chart-name>`

+  - Step 5 : Deploy Helm Chart

+    -- `helm install -f <value file> <release-name> <chart name> --namespace microservices`

+    -- To delete : `helm delete <release-name>`

 **Deployment**

 ```